 First Known Use: 1892See Words from the same year

 : a carbohydrate that can be decomposed by hydrolysis into two or more molecules of monosaccharides; especially : one (as cellulose, starch, or glycogen) containing many monosaccharide units and marked by complexity—called also glycan

 Seen and Heard

-What made you look up polysaccharide?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up polysaccharide?
+Please tell us where you read or heard it (including the quote, if possible).